 If there were only upsides to using a real estate agent with a VA loan, then every home buyer would use them.
 But that’s not the case, and for some veteran home buyers, the reasoning makes sense.

-Real estate agents are individuals with their own personality and way of going about things.
+Real estate agents are individuals with their own personalities and way of going about things.
 While the right agent could make things go smoother, the wrong agent can slow things down, and you might end up clashing with them throughout the process.

 Before hiring an agent, make sure that you work well with them.
 They’re going to be there throughout the entire process, and that can take longer than you’re expecting.

 Home buyers with experience purchasing homes may find that it’s easier to go through the entire process without an agent.
-However, for first time VA home buyers, a real estate agent with VA experience should be strongly considered.
+However, for first-time VA home buyers, a real estate agent with VA experience should be strongly considered.